RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 Now I would like to ask you about specific Health Insurance Products offered by various companies.
 Have you ever heard of the following?

-Humana Test Product(s) (ghost measure calibration) Humana Control Calibration Product
+Test Product(s) (ghost measure calibration)
+Control Calibration Product
 Competitor Product(s) around both the test and control Bogus product(s) to gauge the error band of false awareness